jayanthkoushik/alphanet/paper/sections/appendix/perclsdels.md

 # Change in per-class accuracies {#sec:perclsdels}

-In this section, we analyze the change in accuracy for individual classes after AlphaNet training.
+In this section, we analyze the change in accuracy for individual classes after applying AlphaNet (following the training process described in @sec:impl).
 First, we plotted the sorted accuracy changes, grouped by split.
 These are shown in the following figures:

 * ImageNet‑LT:
     * cRT baseline: @fig:rhos_cls_deltas_imagenetlt_crt.